Nichgon/thai-games-list/README.md

 # 🇹🇭 Thai Games List

 A curated list of video games developed in **Thailand**, including release year, studio, and genre.
-This repository aims to preserve and showcase the history of Thai game development — from early PC titles to modern indie hits.
+This repository aims to preserve and showcase the history of Thai game development — from early titles to modern indie hits.

 ---